vis-kid/octopress_drafts_previewer/source/_posts/2015-12-28-Middleman-Basics-05-Podcast-03.markdown

 ```

 Why?
-Simple, because we want to reuse a lot of the stuff from the original layout and not duplicate things like the `footer` partial or the asset links in `head`.
+Simply because we want to reuse a lot of the stuff from the original layout and not duplicate things like the `footer` partial or the asset links in `head`.
 I’m sure newbies will wrap their head around this quickly.
 Just give it a minute or two to sink in if this looks weird to you at first.
 The layout we used previously was more of a global thing.
 Now we need a bit more specificity to fit our needs.

-Inside the `article` container we manually build what we need to template our post.
+Inside the `article` tag container, we manually build what we need to template our post.
 It has a title, a date, an optional SoundCloud embedded widget and of course the article body itself.
-Inside our layouts we have access to each individual `BlogArticle`.
+Inside our layouts, we have access to each individual `BlogArticle`.
 We can use ```current_article``` to get the info for each article to build up our custom template. `title`, `date` and `body` are just methods to extract the attributes from the individual article.
 We also used `strftime` to format the date like we did previously on the index page.

 ``` erb